ruarai/CompilePal/Guides/VScript.md

 # VScript Packing Hints
-Packing hints can be used to pack resources whose paths are generated at runtime
+Packing hints are special comments that can be used to pack resources whose paths are generated at runtime

 Example:
 ```js